stephenhensley/mbta-gtfs-sonification/README.md

 shensley.Audio@gmail.com

 TO RUN:

     open the max project located at ShensleyMbtaGtfs/max/MbtaProj/MbtaProj.maxproj cd MbtaProj/ShensleyMbtaGtfs/prototypes/
     java -jar shensleyMbtaGtfs_1-0-0.jar --vehiclePositionsUrl=http://developer.mbta.com/lib/GTRTFS/Alerts/VehiclePositions.pb

-    and then check push the top left preset in the Max Main window.
+and then click on the top left preset in the Max Main window.
+The presets are mostly blank and can be stored by shift clicking after changing the mix.
+The top row has many already used to explore each line's sound by itself.

   This software was designed with the intent of creating a musical sonification of the real time positions of the trains in Boston.
 It is comprised of two parts.
   The first part is a command-line application written in Java.
 This application receives the protobuffer feed from the MBTA, parses it, and compares it with Static Files provided by the MBTA to create and format a file that has useful JSON data for each subway train.